The Directors are pleased to present the 54th Annual Report along with

 of conditions of Corporate Governance as stipulated under Clause 49 of

-the Listing Agreement with the Stock Exchange(s) forms part of Annual
+the Listing Agreement forms part of the Annual Report.

-Your Directors affirm that the financial statements for the year
+Your Directors affirm that the audited accounts containing financial

-reasonably present the Company''s financial condition and results of
+Company''s financial condition and results of operations.
+These

 Your Directors further confirm that:

-1) In the presentation of the financial statements, applicable
+(i) In the preparation of the annual accounts, the applicable

-3) The Directors have taken proper and sufficient care for the maintenance of
+(iii) proper and sufficient care has been taken for the maintenance of

 adequate accounting records in accordance with the provisions of the

-Act for safeguarding the assets of the Company and
+Act for safeguarding the assets of the Company and for preventing and

 Your Company''s internal Auditors have conducted periodic audits to